DCC-Lab/PyTissueOptics/README.md

 3. If `photon.keepPathHistory()` is called, it will keep track all positions during its lifetime.
 You can then compute whatever you want by rewriting that part of the code or with a hook function I will write at some point.

 4. Maybe you want to compute some funky stats?
-At each step, `scoreStepping` is called with the photon and the drop in energy a that step.
+At each step, `scoreStepping` is called with the photon and the drop in energy at that step.
 When leaving the geometry, `scoreLeaving` is called with the photon and the last position inside.

 5. Maybe your have a special geometry?
-Subclass `Geometry` and override the `contains` method to compute whether or not a given position is inside your object or not.
+Subclass `Geometry` and override the `contains` method to compute whether or not a given position is inside your object or not and `intersection` to compute the point on the surface of your object where the photon exits.